GetUp!: Campaigns

-During the 2016 federal election GetUp! ran a successful campaign targeting the Coalition's more conservative MPs.
+During the 2016 federal election GetUp ran a successful campaign targeting the Coalition's more conservative MPs.
 Part of the campaign involved volunteers calling voters in marginal electorates.
 45,000 conversations were had with 18,000 of these being with voters in Bass which was the seat of Andrew Nikolic who was not reelected.
 Other targeted MPs included Peter Dutton, George Christensen and Louise Markus.

-In November 2016 in a submission to a parliamentary inquiry, GetUp! lobbied for information on all political donations over $500 to be made publicly available and also advocated for a ban on foreign donations to Australian political parties.
+In November 2016 in a submission to a parliamentary inquiry, GetUp lobbied for information on all political donations over $500 to be made publicly available and also advocated for a ban on foreign donations to Australian political parties.

-In August 2017, a campaign was started on GetUp!'s community campaign platform - CommunityRun - calling on the Australian Medical Association to deregister Dr Pansy Lai, following her appearance in the TV ad for the "No" case for the Australian Marriage Law Postal Survey.
+In August 2017, a campaign was started on GetUp's community campaign platform - CommunityRun - calling on the Australian Medical Association to deregister Dr Pansy Lai, following her appearance in the TV ad for the "No" case for the Australian Marriage Law Postal Survey.
 GetUp! received dozens of complaints and the petition, and it was taken down after being found to breach CommunityRun's terms and conditions.

 In September 2017, GetUp campaigned for same-sex marriage ahead of the Australian Marriage Law Postal Survey, which was successful.

 During the 2019 Australian federal election, GetUp campaigned against a number of "hard-right" MPs, including Tony Abbott and Peter Dutton.
 GetUp was reported to have spent up to $4 million on election advertising (mostly focused on specific seats) and distributed 800,000 how-to-vote cards in support of key independents, Labor, and the Greens.
 Paul Oosting said GetUp volunteers made 712,039 calls to voters and knocked on 36,315 doors during the campaign.
-Following the election, GetUp! claimed credit for defeating Tony Abbott.
+Following the election, GetUp claimed credit for defeating Tony Abbott.
 The campaign was widely seen as unsuccessful; Paul Oosting said that GetUp “hadn't achieved what we set out to achieve,” and GetUp's campaign received criticism from both sides of politics.

+In June 2026, during Pauline Hanson’s address at the National Press Club, GetUp unfurled a banner that read, "I opposed a pay rise for workers ... while I took a $100,000 pay rise for myself", alongside a photo of Hanson.
+The banner was promptly torn down.
+GetUp CEO Paul Ferris later made a statement claiming responsibility for the stunt, stating, "We thought the occasion deserved some honesty.
+So we provided it."